siva82kb/monalysa/docs/source/smoothness.md

 submovements should decrease with the value of the smoothness measure.

-In addition to these, the measures must also be robust to noise and sensitive to small changes in the movement profile.Balasubramanian et. al[^sparc1] showed that the SPARC and the LDLJ satisfy the above properties.
+In addition to these, the measures must also be robust to noise and sensitive to small changes in the movement profile.
+Balasubramanian et. al[^sparc1] showed that the SPARC and the LDLJ satisfy the above properties.

 ## Dimensionless Jerk (DL)